jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 done
 ```

-> The FASTA file is not provided here due to the large size.
+> The FASTA file is not provided here due to their large size.

 For OTU clustering itself we need to define some parameter that have
 been adapted for shotgun data by LMAMR in Oklahoma, in a file named
 `02-scripts.backup/010-params_CrefOTUpick.txt`

 The parameters in this file are as in Table R3

+---

 **Table R3 | Non-default parameters used for QIIME closed-reference clustering.**